Jon Foster

-Jon Foster (born August 3, 1984) is an American actor and musician.
+Jon Foster (born August 3, 1984) is an American actor.
 His films include the drama The Door in the Floor (2004), the horror film Stay Alive (2006), the thriller Brotherhood (2010), and the drama Rampart (2011).
 Foster is a co-founder of the electronic-soul duo Kaneholler, with his wife, Chelsea Tyler who is the daughter of musician and singer Steven Tyler.

 Early life

-Foster was born on August 3, 1984 in Boston the son of restaurant owners Gillian and Steven Foster.
-He has an older brother, Ben Foster, who is also an actor; Ben has described their parents as "free-spirited, Vietnam-protesting hippies".
+Foster was born on August 3, 1984, in Boston, the son of restaurant owners.
+He has an older brother, actor Ben Foster.
+Ben described their parents as "free-spirited, Vietnam-protesting hippies".
 His paternal grandparents were Celia (Segal) and A. (Abraham) Frank Foster, a prominent judge and politician in Boston; their families were Jewish immigrants from the Russian Empire.